-Located in the Weill Cornell Medical College, the Clinical and Translational Science Center (CTSC) set out to move translational research seamlessly from bench to bedside and to the community.
-The CTSC acts as a conduit through which essential resources, technological tools and education programs for all partners can be efficiently shared and managed.
+Located in the Weill Cornell Medical College, the Clinical and Translational Science Center (CTSC) set out to move translational research from the bench, to the bedside, and to the community seamlessly.
+The CTSC acts as a conduit through which essential resources, technological tools, and education programs for all partners can be efficiently shared and managed.

-The CTSC supports provides a multi-institutional collection of resources and service providers to assist researchers from the creation of interdisciplinary research teams, to protocol design and development, through implementation, compliance, and publication of results.
-Their multi-institutional consortium includes: Hunter-Bellevue School of Nursing, Cornell University, Hospital for Special Surgery, Hunter Center for Study of Gene Structure and Function, Memorial Sloan-Kettering Cancer Center, New York Presbyterian Hospital, and Weill Cornell Graduate School of Medical Sciences.
+The CTSC provides a multi-institutional collection of resources and service providers to assist researchers from the creation of interdisciplinary research teams, to protocol design and development, through implementation, compliance, and finally, the publication of results.
+Their multi-institutional consortium includes: Hunter-Bellevue School of Nursing, Cornell University Hospital for Special Surgery, Hunter Center for the Study of Gene Structure and Function, Memorial Sloan-Kettering Cancer Center, New York Presbyterian Hospital, and the Weill Cornell Graduate School of Medical Sciences.

 Working closely with faculty on their research initiatives, Mr. Martin Dornbaum, (HPEC Director) serves as Technology Consultant between the Hunter College Schools of the Health Professions and the CTSC.

 For more information about the CTSC please visit their website.

 Integrating Transdisciplinary Education at Cornell Hunter (ITEACH)